Egypt

 The Giza Necropolis where the Great Pyramid is located is on the edge of Cairo.

-The Marriott was built in 1869 to house world leaders coming to Egypt for the Suez canal inaugural celebrations.
+What is now the Marriott was built in 1869 to house world leaders coming to Egypt for the Suez canal inaugural celebrations.

 A wide angle view looking toward the original building.
 Two big modern wings have been added.
 We were in the right side high rise.
+There was also a casino in the building but only foreigners could go in.

-The grand staircase.
+The grand staircase in the original building.
 3:03

 Our rooms view wasn't so grand.
 3:24